U-C-O-N-N, UConn! UConn! UConn!

 Oh yeah, I almost forgot.
 Less than two weeks after visiting this museum I was headed to Panera just down the road from my house.
 Imagine my glee when I saw none other than Rebecca Lobo entering McDonalds right next door!
 I went to the car, grabbed the camera and went into McDonalds too.
 I secretly took this picture and then stood there not wanting anything from the horrorshow that is McDonalds, which left me feeling pretty silly.

-The others are the unbeaten 1948 men’s soccer team, the 1981 and 1985 UConn women’s field hockey teams, and the 1981 and 2000 men’s soccer teams.
+The other national champions as of 2009 are the unbeaten 1948 men’s soccer team, the 1981 and 1985 UConn women’s field hockey teams, and the 1981 and 2000 men’s soccer teams.
 I actually watched that last one on TV.
 I’ve got cred.

 Upon entering the Husky Heritage Sports Museum, visitors are greeted by a full figure statue of Jonathan, the legendary mascot of all Husky athletic teams.
 I must interject here to note that the Husky became UConn’s mascot in 1934, after the University’s name changed from Connecticut Agricultural College to Connecticut State College, and athletic teams could no longer be called “Aggies.”